christf/decentral_network/decentral_freifunk.md

 Freifunk network deploys a default route without a from stanza.
 The feature thus can only be tested with nodes that do not have a connection to existing networks.

+Nodes providing this capability will be referred to as _exit-nodes_.

 #### Ability to open gre-tunnels for exiting traffic via some provider?